Why Queensland needs a sport and active recreation strategy

 We will sponsor and support events in local communities and inspire behaviour change through active ambassadors.

-Active Community Infrastructure will see investment dedicated to ensuring universally designed infrastructure promotes equitable access to participation opportunities for all.
+Under Active Community Infrastructure, investment is being dedicated to ensuring universally designed infrastructure promotes equitable access to participation opportunities for all.

 This will allow local sport and recreation clubs and organisations to address barriers to participation through infrastructure such as new changerooms for sporting clubs or additional lighting for safety.